 You may be feeling that you’re all alone in feeling overwhelmed as a mom, but the truth is, many mothers feel this way.
 In fact, in the past couple of years, the percentage of overwhelmed moms has risen to 69%!
 So, it is definitely normal to feel this way at times!

-As a mom, you often do most of the care for your children the cleaning, and household shopping.
+As a mom, you often do most of the care for your children, the household chores, and grocery shopping and errands.
 It can be so much to keep track of, especially if your children are young and need a lot of hands-on care.
+It’s definitely hard work, but there are some little things you can do to make big changes!

 What Causes Overwhelm in Mothers?

-There are many things that can cause overwhelm in mothers.
+Mom life is hard and there are many things that can overwhelm you as a mom.
 We’re all different and have different lives, so it won’t be the same for everyone.
+If you are a new mom, you are still learning and growing.
 However, some common causes include:

 - Having too many responsibilities